 Deciding Where to Live When You Leave the Military

-The day will come when you're preparing to get out of the military.
-You might have spent many an hour already thinking about where you want to live when you get out.
-Now it's time to get practical.
+The day will come when you're preparing to transition out of the military.
+You might have spent time thinking about where you want to live when this day arrives.
 When deciding where to live after your military separation, it’s helpful to consider:

 - Your family's wishes

 The decision about your next home will affect the entire family, so include them in every step of the process.
 Here are some things you might want to think about:

 - Career and educational opportunities – Do you want to embark on a new career?
 Does your spouse want to continue their career?
 What about the kids?
 Where are the best schools?
 Base your decisions on what will be good for the whole family.

 - Extended family – How close do you want to be to your extended family – "See you tomorrow" close, or "See you on holidays" close?
 Take a careful look at your hometown and evaluate the job market, schools and cost of living.

 - Career goals – A new job might determine where you live after military separation.
 Connect with the Transition Assistance Program, Military OneSource’s Transitioning Veterans specialty consultation and get tips and information to help you with your job search.
 (You have six months to a year to take advantage of your final relocation benefits, so don't feel rushed into moving before you find a job.)
 Also, the Military Spouse Transition Program provides guidance to help MilSpouses transition to civilian life, including starting or continuing a career.

 Find the best places to live

 After you've narrowed your search to a handful of cities or states, make a list and prioritize what is most important to you, like job opportunities, schools, climate or cost of living.
 Then, do your research to find the best match.

 The following can help you make the military-to-civilian transition a little easier: